-For more information, please contact: The Trades and Technical Department, (920) 498-5461 or (800) 422-NWTC, extension 5461, or contact Donna Meves, Flexible Learning Manager, (920) 498-6872 or (920) 498-5431, donna.meves@nwtc.edu
+For more information, please contact: The Trades & Engineering Technologies Department, (920) 498-5461 or (800) 422-NWTC, extension 5461; or contact Enrollment Services at 888-385-NWTC.

 Casino Management: Customer Relationship Management Certificate

 The Casino Management: Customer Relationship Management Certificate prepares students to deliver professional service in a customer-oriented environment and/or in the gaming industry.